Fractured Magic: Chapter Six

 “Is that so strange?”

 “In this neighborhood, yes,” the stranger said.
-“They're not even guaranteed to come.
+“They’re not guaranteed to come, even if we do report this.
 Mind if I ask your name?”

 “Gareth Ranulf.”

 After a pause, “Not Ranulf as in the Magistrate of Unity Ranulf, I hope.”
-There was something strange in the man's voice, but Gareth couldn't place it.
+There was something strange in the man’s voice, a tension that hadn’t been there before.

 “My sister,” Gareth said.